opeyemitechpro/my-projects/docs/devops_projects/10micro.md

     * [How to install ArgoCD using Helm Charts :fontawesome-solid-arrow-up-right-from-square:](https://artifacthub.io/packages/helm/argo/argo-cd){: target="_blank" }
     * You can also follow the ArgoCD installation guide on the [ArgoCD Documentation Website :fontawesome-solid-arrow-up-right-from-square:](https://argo-cd.readthedocs.io/en/stable/getting_started/#1-install-argo-cd){: target="_blank" }
+    * You can access the helm release notes for the argocd by running:
+    ``` sh
+    helm get notes opeyemi-argo-cd -n argocd
+    ```

 ---